-Over the course of two three-month programs, a front-line manufacturing team has gathered for an hour each week to discuss literature.
+Over the course of two three-month periods, a front-line manufacturing team has gathered for an hour each week to discuss literature.
 Facilitated by faculty members from a local college, the team has discussed short stories, novels and nonfiction selections.

 -Ernest Hemingway, In Our Time